EventStore/documentation/docs/commercial-tools/cli-tool.md

 ### 1.1.0

--   There was an issue with versions prior to 3.7.0 of Event Store where bad events could be written to $scavenge-{id} and the $scavenges streams.
+-   There was an issue with versions prior to 3.7.0 of EventStoreDB where bad events could be written to $scavenge-{id} and the $scavenges streams.
 -   With the release of version 1.1.0 of the CLI we have included a clear_scavenge_streams command under the admin section which will read through the $all stream and delete the $scavenges-{id} and $scavenges streams.